 How to Become a Licensed Practical Nurse (LPN)

-If you’re compassionate, detail-oriented, and want to make a real difference every day, becoming a Licensed Practical Nurse (LPN) is one of the fastest and most rewarding ways to enter the nursing field.
+If you’re compassionate, detail-oriented, and want to make a real difference every day, training to become a Licensed Practical Nurse (LPN) is one of the fastest and most rewarding ways to enter the nursing field.

 LPNs (also called Licensed Vocational Nurses or LVNs in some states) provide essential patient care in hospitals, nursing homes, clinics, and home health settings.
 You’ll assist registered nurses and doctors, monitor patient health, and help people recover comfortably and safely.